 The aim of our safeguarding policy at Chingford House School is to provide all staff, visitors and volunteers with a framework which will enable them to holistically safeguard and promote the welfare of all children in our nursery.

-The purpose of this policy is to safeguard and promote the welfare of children at Chingford House School.
-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as:
+The safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

 • Protecting children from maltreatment;

-• Preventing impairment of children’s health or development;
+• Preventing impairment of children’s mental and physical health or development;

 • Ensuring that children grow up in circumstances consistent with the provision of safe and effective care;